COPRS/production-common/processing-common/dlq-manager/doc/SRN.md

 The DLQ Manager polls the configured dead letter queue topic for failed processing messages.
 The messages are then routed according to a set of routing rules.
 A rule consists of the following attributes.

-ErrorTitle: A free properties to title the rule
+ErrorTitle: Title of the error type
 ErrorID: Regex to identify an error
 ActionType:
-- Restart: Republish message in error message while MaxRetry is not reached, else move it to the ParkingLot
+- Restart: Republish message in error message while MaxRetry is not reached, else move it to the Parking Lot
-- Delete: Ignore the message (error is deleted)
+- Delete: Ignore the message (the error will be deleted)
-- NoAction: Disable a rule without deleting it
+- NoAction: Disable rule without deleting it
 TargetTopic: The target topic for restart.
 If not set, the original topic is used.
 MaxRetry: Maximum retry for error
-Comment: A free properties to describe the rule
+Comment: Description and further notes about an error
-Priority: For the case while several rules match the same errorID, the rule with the highest priority is applied
+Priority: For the case when several rules match the same errorID, the rule with the highest priority is applied

+Example rule table configuration:

+app.dlq-manager.dlq-manager.routing.es.errorTitle=Elasticsearch issues
+app.dlq-manager.dlq-manager.routing.es.errorID=.*Elasticsearch.*
+app.dlq-manager.dlq-manager.routing.es.actionType=Restart
+&#35;app.dlq-manager.dlq-manager.routing.es.targetTopic=
+app.dlq-manager.dlq-manager.routing.es.maxRetry=1
+app.dlq-manager.dlq-manager.routing.es.priority=100
+&#35;app.dlq-manager.dlq-manager.routing.es.comment=
+app.dlq-manager.dlq-manager.routing.timeout.errorTitle=Any Timeout
+app.dlq-manager.dlq-manager.routing.timeout.errorID=.*(?i:timeout).*
+app.dlq-manager.dlq-manager.routing.timeout.actionType=Restart
+&#35;app.dlq-manager.dlq-manager.routing.timeout.targetTopic=
+app.dlq-manager.dlq-manager.routing.timeout.maxRetry=1
+app.dlq-manager.dlq-manager.routing.timeout.priority=50
+&#35;app.dlq-manager.dlq-manager.routing.timeout.comment=

 ## Requirements